 “ I can't believe how much better I feel about everything already, just from the first call!
 I think our working together in this new year is going to be brilliant.
 I can't wait!”

-Even if you’re not one of those Early Birds, here’s something to ponder in the bigger scheme of things.
+When considering whether to hire a writing coach, here’s something to ponder in the bigger scheme of things.

-During my years as a writing coach, I’ve learned the hard way that some people don’t appreciate what they get for free.
+During my years as a writing coach, I’ve learned the hard way that people don’t appreciate what they get for free.

 “Commitment unlocks the doors